DFE-Digital/register-trainee-teachers/docs/support_playbook.md

 Register support may need to communicate with the trainee and provider to ensure that they understand the error and the resolution.

+## HESA integration

+Sometimes we receive TRNs from HESA.
+These TRNs cannot be trusted as they are entered by providers, and may be incorrect.
+Only DQT should be the source of TRNs.
+You might see this alert in Sentry:

+`HESA TRN (2181587) different to trainee TRN (2159484)`

+We might want to start looking at the mismatches and letting providers know they are inputting the wrong TRN.

+We made a decision to disregard TRNs sent from HESA.
+If we receive a TRN for a trainee from HESA, and we do not already have a TRN for them in Register, we kick off a RegisterForTrnJob to DQT to get the correct TRN.

 ## Managing the siqekiq queue

 ### via the UI